sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/152_Defining_a_Model.md

     primaryKey: true,
   },

-  title: Sequelize.STRING, // 3. shorthand for title: { type: Sequelize.STRING }.
+  title: Sequelize.STRING, // 3. shorthand for type: { type: Sequelize.STRING }.
   // We should have added allowNull: false, but this is a demo for the shorthand

   price: {